 Have assessment or achievement data that reflects the low average to above average ability range

-Have a statement or EHC Plan which indicates specific difficulties with Speech Language and Communication needs
+Have an EHC Plan which indicates specific difficulties with Speech Language and Communication needs

 May have additional difficulties associated with the main Speech Language and Communication diagnosis